camrynbrown/weather-app/README.md

 3. The weather information will be displayed, including temperature, weather conditions, and an icon.

 ## API Reference
-This app uses the --- to fetch weather data.
-You can sign up for an API key at --- Website.
+This app uses the Open Weather App API to fetch weather data.
+You can sign up for an API key on the [website](https://api.openweathermap.org/data/2.5/weather?q=orlando&appid=997e4b3212f09748e142792819230fbd&units=imperial).

 ## Credits
 - Tutorial by `GreatStack` on YouTube.